Homepage

 Step 1: Define Contact – Table

 To define a new Table, create a YAML file in the schema directory.
-By default, the name of your table will be the same as your file name, hence create a file app/schema/contact.yml.
+The name of your table will default to the name of your file.
+Therefore, create a file named app/schema/contact.yml.
 To build a Contact Form, you'll need an email of a person who submits the request (to be able to reply to them) along with their name, and the description of a problem.
-All of those Properties should be strings, hence the table should look as follows:
+All of these Properties should be strings.
+The table definition should look as follows:

 app/schema/contact.yml